ServiceNow Credential Resolver

 • Passphrase field: passphrase

-• The same mapping also applies to sn_cfg_ansible, sn_disco_certmgmt_certificate_ca, cfg_chef_credentials, infoblox, and api_key.
+• SSH Private Key: uses JSON fields username, private_key, passphrase.
+The same mapping applies to sn_cfg_ansible, sn_disco_certmgmt_certificate_ca, cfg_chef_credentials, infoblox, and api_key.

-• The resolver attempts to map username and password when those fields are present in the secret JSON.
-If one or both fields are missing, only available fields are mapped (for example, ldap).
+• Other unlisted types: the resolver attempts to map username and password when those fields are present in the secret JSON; if one or both are missing, only the available fields are mapped.

 Examples